tiagocoutinho/v4l2py/README.md

 <BooleanControl white_balance_automatic default=True value=False>
 ```

-The initial upgrade path for existing code is to use `LegacyControl` instead of `Control` for instantiations, and
+The initial upgrade path for existing code is to request the legacy interface
+by passing `legacy_controls=True` when instantiating the `Device` object, use
+`LegacyControl` instead of `Control` for instantiations, and `BaseControl`
-`BaseControl` for isinstance() checks.
-And in the unlikely case your code does isinstance() checks for `MenuItem`, these should be changed to `LegacyMenuItem`.
+for isinstance() checks.
+And in the unlikely case your code does isinstance()
+checks for `MenuItem`, these should be changed to `LegacyMenuItem`.

 ## References